On This Page

 • The configuration is stored in the Cribl secret store.

-• A Custom AI provider card appears at the top of AI Settings showing the provider name and type.
+• A Custom AI provider card appears at the top of AI Settings showing the provider name, type, and the number of configured models.

-• Supported Copilot capabilities in that deployment begin using your custom provider for new requests.
+• Supported AI capabilities in that deployment begin using your custom provider for new requests.

 Edit an Existing Custom AI Provider